andre-mare/andre-mare.github.io/software-engineering/java-language/_posts/2019-08-22-how-to-iterate-through-a-java-list.md

 layout: post
 title: "How to Iterate through a Java List"
 author: andre
-categories: [ java-collections ]
+categories: [ software-engineering, java-language ]
+tags: [java, java-collections]
 image: /assets/images/feature-images/feature-image-java.png
 description: This post will list a number of examples on how you can iterate over an ArrayList containing the names of cities as String values.
 comments: true
 ---

 - Table of Contents
 {:toc .large-only}

-There are numerous ways to ieterate through a List making use of the Java language.
+There are numerous ways to iterate through a List making use of the Java language.
 This post will list a number of examples on how you can iterate over an ArrayList containing the names of cities as String values.

 ## Example 1: Classic For Loop
 The Java For-loop is a control flow statement that allows us to iterate over each position of the List.
 This example determines the size of the list, and iterate over the positions, by incrementing a counter.